Waunetta McClellan Dominic: Early life

 Waunetta G. McClellan was born on 23 July 1921 in Petoskey, Michigan to Elizabeth (née Taylor) and Levi P. McClellan.
 Her great-grandfather was a leader of the Grand River Band of Ottawas.
-She initially attended school in Petoskey and completed her studies at the Haskell Indian Institute in Lawrence, Kansas.
+She initially attended school in Petoskey and completed her studies at the Haskell Institute in Lawrence, Kansas.
 Marrying Robert Dominic in 1940, the couple made their home in Detroit and Flint, before returning to Petoskey in 1944.

 Career

 The Indian termination policy established by the federal government in the 1940s created the Indian Claims Commission in 1946, as a means of compensating tribes for previous land takings, undervaluations of compensation, and abridgement of rights.
 The problem for the Odawa was that the 1855 Treaty of Detroit had been interpreted as severing the tribal governments of each of the bands.
 To be eligible for filing a claim, they first had to confirm that the bands had "continued to be distinct, self-governing nations".
 In 1946, the Dominics called for a meeting of local tribes at the local Petoskey grocery store.
 Only 20 members showed up, making them realize the need to organize.
 Traveling throughout the state to document descendants of Odawa listed on the Durant Roll (1907–1910), they identified 3,000 American Indians who might be eligible to pursue claims against the U. S. government.
 In 1948, Dominic, her father, and her husband founded the Northern Michigan Ottawa Association (NMOA), with Robert serving as president of the organization and Waunetta serving as secretary.
 The organization contained eleven bands of northern Odawa who had been signatories to the 1836 Treaty of Washington and the subsequently signed 1855 Treaty of Detroit.
 The following year, they filed a claim under the Claims Commission.

 Because most of the tribes their organization represented were not reservation tribes, Dominic was concerned about their lack of access to health care.
 She fought for the right for NMOA members to be treated at the Upper Peninsula's Kinchloe Indian Clinic.
 Recognizing how few Michigan Native Americans had received higher education, she discovered federal programs that could be utilized and worked to assist Native American students in obtaining grants and scholarships.
 Dominic also was a driving force in the Michigan State tuition waiver program for Native American Students.